vtphan/ezplot/README.md

    ezplot iris.csv Petal.Width Petal.Length Species
 ```

 The output is output1.png, output2.png, output3.png, and output4.png.
-Some of these figures make more sense that the others.
+Some of these figures make more sense than the others.